-The Planning Department is the agency that will support the district authorities to define appropriate planning and coordination methodology, identify the sources and amount of information and resources required and ensure that all responses before, during and after a disaster are well coordinated and duplication is avoided.
-The Planning Department is to support the DDMA in making sure pre-planned and agreed responses and activities are carried out during actual response to the disaster.
+The Planning Department will support the district authorities to define appropriate planning and coordination methodology, identify the sources and amount of information and resources required and ensure that all responses before, during and after a disaster are well coordinated and duplication is avoided.
+The Planning Department is to support the DDMA in making sure preplanned and agreed responses and activities are carried out during actual response to the disaster.